Short-Term & Temporary Disability in Missouri: Applying

 Complete a new policy application to satisfy the first requirement for short-term disability in Missouri.
 You must have off-the-job coverage to file a claim for benefits.

-Request a short-term disability quote to start the process.
+To start the process, get a quote tailored to your coverage needs.
 A licensed insurance agent may contact you to review the projected monthly premiums based on three feature choices.

 1. Elimination period: how quickly benefits begin